-When it comes to food ingredients with a bad reputation, palm oil tends to top the list.
-Nicole chose not to incorporate palm oil in the original 88 Acres recipe because of her time spent in Borneo and Peninsular Malaysia in 2009 watching barges full of old growth rainforest logs floating down the river and the deforested land converted to palm plantations.
-She witnessed first-hand the direct negative impact of palm oil production on local communities and in the process learned more about the large-scale environmental threat associated with palm farming.
+When it comes to food ingredients with a bad reputation, palm oil tops the list.
+88 Acres Co-Founder and CEO, Nicole Ledoux, chose not to incorporate palm oil in the original 88 Acres bars and seed butters because of her time spent in Borneo and Malaysia in 2009.
+She witnessed barges full of old-growth rainforest logs floating down the river and deforested land converted to palm plantations.
+She saw first-hand the direct negative impact of palm oil production on local communities and in the process learned more about the large-scale environmental threat associated with palm farming.

-It is the oil harvested from the oil palm trees that grow primarily in the south Asian countries of Indonesia and Malaysia.
-Traditionally used as a cooking oil in African and Asian cuisine, palm oil is now widely found in industrially-produced products, from nut and seed butters to toothpaste, because it is more shelf-stable and offers a more desirable texture than other oils.
+Palm oil is the oil harvested from the oil palm trees that grow primarily in the Southeast Asian countries of Indonesia and Malaysia.
+Traditionally used as a cooking oil in African and Asian cuisine, palm oil is now widely found in industrially-produced food and cosmetic products because it acts as an emulsifier to prevent oil separation, extends shelf life, and gives many products a desirably smooth texture.

 Palm oil is one of the most inexpensive vegetable oils on the market.
-According to Faletra, this is related to low labor costs, (in many cases forced child labor) and high yields per acre when compared to other nut or seed oils.
+The low price of palm oil is due to low labor costs and high yields per acre when compared to other oils and emulsifying agents.

-According to the Food and Agriculture Organization (FAO), approximately 85% of all palm oil is produced in the Bornean countries of Indonesia and Malaysia.
+According to the Food and Agriculture Organization (FAO) of the United Nations, approximately 85% of all palm oil is produced in Indonesia and Malaysia (as of 2014, the most recent data available).
 Palm oil plantations cover over 40 million acres of land that originally housed vibrant rainforests and abundant wildlife.

 Palm Oil Nutrition 101

-Destroyed rainforests in Southeast Asia also threaten the extinction of endangered wildlife such as the Sumatran Tiger, the Asian Rhinoceros, and the Sumatran Orangutan.
-These animals will likely not survive increased proliferation of palm plantations and removal of their natural habitats, despite the activity of wildlife sanctuaries aiming to prevent the collapse of these exotic animals.
+Destroyed rainforests and fragmented ecosystems in Southeast Asia also threaten endangered species such as the Sumatran Tiger, the Asian Rhinoceros, and the Sumatran Orangutan.
+Not only does habitat destruction kill many animals in the fires themselves, but also limits their habitat range, which inhibits their ability to find food, shelter, and safe places to reproduce.
+As their habitats are destroyed, they are more likely to come into contact with humans who may kill them or sell them on the black market as pets.
+These animals will likely not survive increased proliferation of palm oil plantations, despite the activity of wildlife sanctuaries aiming to prevent the collapse of these exotic animals.